aitherdev/web-frontend-101-quiz/README.md

 ### Instruction

-You will be ask for submit your answer by submitting `pull request` from your frok.
+You will be ask for submit your answer by submitting `pull request` from your fork.

 You may use any frameworks or pure JavaScript, HTML, CSS